Uploading a TMX File

 • Source and target files should be in the same file format;

-• Source and target strings should map, i.e. in case of a key-value structure, the same keys should be used for both source and translation entries; in case of a non key-value file format, the same structure (new lines should be preserved in all files) should be followed by both source and translations files.
-This is to ensure that Transifex parser can map the translations to the corresponding source entries
+• Source and target strings should map, i.e., in case of a key-value structure, the same keys should be used for both source and translation entries; in case of a non-key-value file format, the same structure (new lines should be preserved in all files) should be followed by both source and translations files.
+This ensures the Transifex parser can map the translations to the corresponding source entries.

-• Translations in a specific target language should be in a separate file: for example, if you have translated your content into 3 different languages, then you will need to have 3 different translation files, one per language
+• Translations in a specific target language should be in a separate file.
+For example, if you have translated your content into three different languages, you must have three different translation files, one per language.

 If these requirements are met, you can proceed with creating a TM from your source and available translation files: